thomashartm/promptbuilder/README.md

 ## 🤝 Contributing

 PRs and feature suggestions welcome!
+If you have wonderfully crafted and powerful prompts, great make a pull request or create an improvement ticket.
-To contribute:
+If you wan to contribute directly:
 1. Fork the repo
 2. Create a new branch (`git checkout -b feature/new-feature`)
 3. Commit your changes